 A telehandler (also known as a telescopic handler, reach forklift or boom lift) has the functionality of a forklift and the reach and strength of a crane which makes these machines great for a variety of jobs.
 The telehandlers ability to lift, move and place a range of materials and tools makes it an extremely indispensable machine for most jobs.
-Like most construction equipment, telehandlers for hire come in different sizes, with several different attachment options, so hiring the right one for your job can be a difficult decision.
+Like most construction equipment, telehandlers for hire come in different sizes, with several different attachment options, so hiring the right one or for your job can be a difficult decision.

 Why should you hire a Telehandler for your job?